eric-stanley/Tea-Station/README.md

 # Tea Station

-This project was majorly with HTML and CSS along with minimal javascript
+HTML and CSS project with minimal javascript

 ## Build